ProjectSOUTHMOD – simulating tax and benefit policies for development

-Zambia, like other developing countries, is now building up its social protection system and the financing of public spending will need to be increasingly based on domestic tax revenues.
+Ghana, like other developing countries, is now building up its social protection system and the financing of public spending will need to be increasingly based on domestic tax revenues.
 In this process, understanding the system-wide impacts of different policy choices is critically important, and tax-benefit microsimulation models are very well suited for this purpose.

 Tax benefit reforms and the benefits of microsimulation

 Professor Robert Darko-Osei, ISSER